• MONIT Widget

 • Networks

-Connected state, Public IP, Local IP, Mac-Address, Link Speed, Uploaded and Downloaded bytes
+Connected state, Public IP, Local IP, Mac-Address, Link Speed, Peak Uploaded and Downloaded bytes

 • User Interface

-Carefully designed, Persistent User Interface, Color themes, Swipe to access on Macbooks
+Carefully designed, Persistent User Interface, Color themes, Shortcut to show and hide

 • CPU